Review sample supplied by Reference Sounds

 5805 (analog and digital inputs) – 9.190 euro

 When the legendary brand Mark Levinson released their first integrated amplifier at the turn of the century, this was a huge sensation.
 As the main responsible brand for the start of the High-End revolution, the company was until that moment only known for releasing very expensive components.
 And now a real Mark Levinson pre- and power amplifier in a single chassis could be had for less than 9000 euros?
 The price list that I have from 2000 has the 383 listed for 19,800 Dutch guilders (8.984 euro not accounting for inflation) and in a later price list from 2003, it is indeed 8999 euro.
 Agreed, this is still not pocket change, but it made the brand accessible to many more people than ever before.
 We are now 19 years further and of course, the people at Mark Levinson have pushed ahead.
 In 2015 the 585 was introduced for just under 14,000 euros.
-The 585 is still part of the current product range and it is now also available as an 585.5 with integrated phono amplifier.
+The 585 is still part of the current product range and it is now also available as an 585.5 with an integrated phono preamp.

 At the time of the 383, the Madrigal team was responsible for the technical side of the Mark Levinson designs.
 Today there is a new Engineering team led by chief engineer Todd Eichenbaum.
 For many years, Todd was the right hand of Dan D’Agostino in the peak era of Krell Industries.
 After the development of the 585, a new goal was set: placing the amplifier line on the market at a considerably lower price level than the 585, while maintaining all of the Mark Levinson quality.
 To this end, it was decided to make two amplifiers for different target groups.
 The 5805 with analog inputs and built-in DAC and the 5802 with digital inputs only.
 In this way, the electronics for each design could be set up as efficiently as possible and no concessions have been made in that regard.
 The only points where you can see that these are relatively more affordable amplifiers are in the finish.
 The industrial design is still beautiful, but the use of materials has been made to be more cost-effective.
 The cabinet is made of thinner and less stiff metal, the feet are smaller and simpler, the buttons on the central part are plastic rather than aluminum and a less attractive display type is used.
 The two most important knobs for volume and input are, however, unchanged and still made from solid aluminum and they feel very robust.